ono-midori/ono-midori.github.io/techs/zguide.md

 - When your code receives a message with the ZMQ_DONTWAIT option and there is no waiting data, ZeroMQ will return -1 and set errno to EAGAIN.
 - When one thread calls zmq_ctx_destroy(), and other threads are still doing blocking work, the zmq_ctx_destroy() call closes the context and all blocking calls exit with -1, and errno set to ETERM.

-In C/C++, asserts can be removed entirely in optimized code, so don’t make the mistake of wrapping the whole ZeroMQ call in an assert().
+In C/C++, asserts can be removed entirely in optimized code, so don't make the mistake of wrapping the whole ZeroMQ call in an assert().
 It looks neat; then the optimizer removes all the asserts and the calls you want to make, and your application breaks in impressive ways.

 ![](./pics/zmq/fig19.png)

-Let’s see how to shut down a process cleanly.
-We’ll take the parallel pipeline example from the previous section.
-If we’ve started a whole lot of workers in the background, we now want to kill them when the batch is finished.
-Let’s do this by sending a kill message to the workers.
+Let's see how to shut down a process cleanly.
+We'll take the parallel pipeline example from the previous section.
+If we've started a whole lot of workers in the background, we now want to kill them when the batch is finished.
+Let's do this by sending a kill message to the workers.
 The best place to do this is the sink because it really knows when the batch is done.

 How do we connect the sink to the workers?
 The PUSH/PULL sockets are one-way only.
 We could switch to another socket type, or we could mix multiple socket flows.
-Let’s try the latter: using a pub-sub model to send kill messages to the workers:
+Let's try the latter: using a pub-sub model to send kill messages to the workers:

 - The sink creates a PUB socket on a new endpoint.
 - Workers connect their input socket to this endpoint.